PavelRzhevskiy/Fortran_tutorials/README.md

 ### MPI_Integral

-- The program calculates the 3D integral in rectangular area with openMPI
+- The program calculates a particulat 3D integral in rectangular area with openMPI
+- Domain is divided between processes in chunks parallel to x-planes

+### MPI_Integral_V2

+- Another implementation of the program with the most uniform distribution of domain among processes
+- Each point of the domain is referenced through the one index only.
+But i,j,k are recalculated on each iteration